AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/src_traces.rst

 The production of :term:`source traces` is performed by an instrumented version of the original program running in its regular execution environment.
-Alternative sources are generated for units of interest, with additional data structures and code statements solely aimed at tracking coverage related information.
+A |gcvins| command produces alternative sources for units of interest, with additional data structures and code statements solely aimed at tracking coverage related information.
 Coverage data is output in accordance with a user selectable policy, for example upon exit of the program, for which the program main unit gets instrumented as well.

 To gather coverage data while the program is running and to output this data in the form of a source trace file eventually, the instrumented code relies on common data types and subprograms provided by a :term:`coverage runtime` library.
-The first thing to do for a given project is then to build and install the coverage runtime so it becomes available to the instrumented sources afterwards, as we will describe in the :ref:`instr-setup-rts` section of this chapter.
+The first thing to do for a given project is then to build and install the coverage runtime so it becomes available to the instrumented sources afterwards, as we will describe in the :ref:`instr-rts` section of this chapter.

 Once the coverage runtime is setup, the simplest possible use of the